songzhw/songzhw.github.io/project/2019-01-10-recruit-right-pelple.md

 ### 4. What if you have a couple of "okay" candidate, but that are all you have?
 Yes, this is a question you may face sometime.
 You have 3 candidate and a hard deadline, but none of them are not even close to your acceptable level.
 What now?

-You have to understand that recruition is always hard.
+You have to understand that recruit is always hard.
 In China, the best time to recruit people is February.
 To be precise, before and after the Spring Festival.
 In Canada, it's January and February.
 After all, you want to get the bonus, then head to your next stop.
 So trying to hire a good dev in other months could be tough.
 There is just not so much candidate in the market.

-When you have such a situation, try to list the qualification you valued in the white board, to to see which candidate have the most check under each qualification.
+When you have such a situation, try to list the qualification you valued in the white board, to see which candidate have the most check under each qualification.
 Just like this one:

 |       | kotlin | Optimization | Architecture | Test |Communication|
 |-------|--------|--------------|--------------|------|-------------|